lfkeitel/asml-sim/README.md

 '%' denotes a register. (%0 - %D)

 Literals have various forms depending on the base.
-The prefix '0x' denotes a hexadecimal number, the prefix '0' is an octal number, anything else is assumed to be a decimal number.
+The prefix '0x' denotes a hexadecimal number, the prefix '0' is an octal number, the prefix '!' is a binary number, anything else is assumed to be a decimal number.
 Literals are parsed as unsigned values.
 To make negative numbers, use the two's compliment of the value in hex.

-Single bytes can be used by enclosing them in single quotes. (`'H'`)

-Strings can be used on a line by themselves by enclosing a string in double quotes.
+Strings can be used either on their own line or in place of an immediate value.
+When used as an immediate value, the length of the string must fit in the destination register or operation.
+For example, loading register 1 with a string must have a length of 1.
+Strings are created by enclosing text in double quotes.
 The containing bytes are inserted as is and interpreted as raw data.

 Raw bytes can be used when the line doesn't start with a comment, label, or instruction.